This website is best viewed in portrait mode.

 Driverless cars used to be the sort of thing you'd see in reel life, but today they are becoming real in real life.

 Steven Spielberg's "Minority Report" nailed the driverless car technology way back in 2002 with its futuristic Lexus-designed auto-piloted car.
-In one of the scenes, Tom Cruise decides to "run" from the authorities and sets off an exciting driverless car chase.
+Tom Cruise decides to "run" from the authorities in one of the scenes and sets off an exciting driverless car chase.

 Driverless cars used to be the sort of thing you'd see in reel life, but today they are becoming real in real life.
-Though driverless cars were once the reserve of science fiction, you can now buy a Tesla electric car or Lexus, BMW or Mercedes with an advanced autopilot mode, or head to Pittsburgh and hail a driverless Uber taxi.
+Though driverless cars were once the reserve of science fiction, you can now buy a Tesla electric car or Lexus, BMW, or Mercedes with an advanced autopilot mode, or head to Pittsburgh and hail a driverless Uber taxi.

 This could clear up an enormous amount of land in cities.
 For instance, 14 percent of the land in the city of Los Angeles has been designated just for parking.

 Such vast tracts of land freed up from parking could be used to create more green spaces such as parks and make cities more habitable.

 Autonomous cars would also reduce the cost of mobility, as there would be no need to own cars.
 Car ownership could mostly get replaced by sharing services such as taxis or pooled cars.
 There could also be an attendant reduction in the production of cars, leading to a dwindling of the automotive industry with environmental and monetary benefits.
 Ride-sharing services will also use autonomous cars because they will be cheaper than hiring drivers.
 Computers don't need days off and holidays, overtime, social security, or sick leave.